AdaCore/why3/doc/exec.rst

 This chapter shows how WhyML code can be executed, either by being interpreted or compiled to some existing programming language.

-Let us consider the program of :numref:`sec.maxandsum` that computes the maximum and the sum of an array of integers.

-Let us assume it is contained in a file :file:`maxsum.mlw`.

 .. _sec.execute:

 Interpreting WhyML Code
 -----------------------

+Consider the program of :numref:`sec.maxandsum` that computes the maximum and the sum of an array of integers.
+Let us assume it is contained in a file :file:`maxsum.mlw`.

 To test function ``max_sum``, we can introduce a WhyML test function in module ``MaxAndSum``